-The Board presently consists of five (5) directors.
+The board of directors of the Corporation (the "Board") presently consists of six (6) directors.
 It is proposed that the number of directors for the ensuing year be set at six (6) and that the persons named below will be nominated at the Meeting.
-Each director elected will hold office until the next annual meeting of shareholders or until his successor is duly elected or appointed pursuant to the by-laws of the Corporation unless his office is earlier vacated in accordance with the provisions of the Business Corporations Act (Alberta) or the Corporation's by-laws.
-It is the intention of the management designees, if named as proxy, to vote FOR the resolution setting the number of directors at the meeting at six (6) members.
+Each director elected at the Meeting will hold office until the next annual meeting of the Shareholders or until his or her successor is elected or appointed, unless his or her office is earlier vacated in accordance with the constating documents of the Corporation and the Business Corporations Act (Alberta) (the "ABCA").
+Unless otherwise directed, the management designees, if named as proxy, intend to vote the Common Shares represented by any such proxy FOR the resolution setting the number of directors to be elected at the meeting at six (6) members.